-These lists are not exhaustive.
-The scope of work subject to IP claims has expanded considerably over the past thirty years, both as a matter of changes in law as well as changes in university policies.
-As well, the term of copyright has been extended and registration formalities removed.
-Thus, even where university IP policies have not changed, the range of faculty-led work subject to these policies has expanded, changing and complicating the landscape for discussions of the appropriate role for institutional controls on scholarship and the responsibilities to the public of faculty authors, inventors, and entrepreneurs.
+Additionally, the term of copyright has been extended and registration formalities removed.
+Thus, even where university intellectual property policies have not changed, the range of faculty-led work subject to these policies has expanded, complicating the landscape for discussions of the appropriate role for institutional controls on scholarship and the responsibilities to the public of faculty authors, inventors, and entrepreneurs.